danirod/dotfiles/README.md

   place the Brewfile in ~/.Brewfile.
 Then run `brew bundle --global`.
 This will add taps and formulaes declared in the Brewfile.

+* FreeBSD: (TODO:) Export and clean the output of `pkg prime-list` to get the list of essential packages to install after a clean FreeBSD installation.

 ## Changelog

+March 2021: Given that I fully migrated to FreeBSD and that I don't touch a lot of GNU/Linux boxes these days, I've removed `linux` and `linux-work` directories.

-The repository layout was changed on Jan 2018 and I removed support for software I didn't use anymore, such as zsh, openbox, powershell and windows/msys.
+January 2018: The repository layout was changed and I removed support for software I didn't use anymore, such as zsh, openbox, powershell and windows/msys.
 If you're looking for that, checkout older commits.
 Additional branches and tags for historic reasons are pending to be made.